 The pin discussion brought our living room map dream to a screeching halt.
 (Think that’s weird?
 We later discovered that one of Jen’s Peace Corps friends was going through the same dilemma with her husband.
 They have a map hung up, but still haven’t put any pins in it!).

-The final list has landscapes ranging from scorching desert to tranquil beaches to harsh Arctic tundra, and destinations offering activities like hiking, SCUBA diving, motorcycle riding, skiing, and sandboarding.
+The final list has landscapes ranging from scorching desert to tranquil beaches to harsh Arctic tundra, and destinations offering activities like scuba diving, sandboarding, and motorcycle riding.

-To inspire your own wanderlust, check back next week for the full list, plus some travel tips we’ve compiled for each place on it.
+To inspire your own wanderlust, check back next week for my full list – as well as Jen’s – plus some travel tips we’ve compiled for each place we chose.